MY SITE

 Publications

-• Shum, Maggie.
-2023.
+• Shum, M. 2023.
 "Transnational Activism during Movement Abeyance: Examining the International Front Line of Hong Kong’s 2019 Anti-Extradition Bill Movement."
 Journal of Asian and African Studies 58(1): 143-66.[supplemental materials: data set & R script]

 • Shiraef, M.A., Hirst, C., Weiss, M.A. et al. 2021.
 "COVID Border Accountability Project, a hand-coded global database of border closures introduced during 2020."
 Scientific Data 8 (253): 1-11.